eclipse-iceoryx/iceoryx/iceoryx_dds_gateway/README.md

 # Gateway to DDS Networks
-Gateway for bridging between iceoryx and DDS systems.
+A gateway for bridging between iceoryx systems and DDS networks.
-The gateway enables data sent via iceoryx Publishers to be received via DDS DataReaders and vice versa.

-The combination of the two components can be used to set up internode-communication between iceoryx nodes on separate hosts that are networked together.

 ## **Note**: Currently only the iceoryx->dds direction is implemented.
 The opposite direction is coming soon!